ekimetrics/ekimetrics.github.io/blog/2024-04-29-Multimodal_fusion.md

 <!--truncate-->
 <div align="justify">

-# Part 1: Why we use fusion weapon
+# Part 1: Why we use a fusion weapon

 </div>